-Speaker | Green Mountain Technologies
+Speaker and Workshop Instructor | Green Mountain Technologies

 Bainbridge Island, WA | email@example.com

 Mr. Bryan-Brown is a Civil/Environmental Engineer with experience in compost systems design, biosolids management and wastewater treatment design.
 He is president and founder of Green Mountain Technologies, a leading manufacturer of composting equipment in the U.S. Responsibilities include overall management of the company, product design and prototyping.
 He is holder of 3 U.S. patents in the field of composting and is the author of numerous papers.
 In addition to his work with Green Mountain Technologies, he has worked as consultant to the City of New York Department of Sanitation for food waste composting.
 Previously, he worked on EPA grants to investigate on-site composting systems for organic wastes.

 Session Code: 4A

 Session Time: Wednesday, January 26, 8:30 AM to 10:00 AM

 Presentation Title: Minimizing Energy Inputs for Compost Manufacturing

 Presentation Description: The cost of energy inputs in the form or diesel and electricity are significant factors in the overall cost of operating a composting facility.
 Finding strategies that minimize those inputs will reduce operating expenses as well as emissions of CO2 equivalents.
 The primary areas of energy use once the feedstocks are delivered to the facility are:

 Preprocessing and grinding

 Material handling to place on the compost pad